PaddlePaddle/models/PaddleCV/PaddleDetection/docs/INSTALL.md

 ## Introduction

-This document covers how to install PaddleDetection, its dependencies (including PaddlePaddle), together with COCO and PASCAL VOC dataset.
+This document covers how to install PaddleDetection, its dependencies (including PaddlePaddle), together with COCO and Pascal VOC dataset.

 For general information about PaddleDetection, please see [README.md](../README.md).